InfluxCommunity/CSTR_InfluxDB/README.md

 This directory contains an example of how to model a CSTR with just kafka.

 ### cstr_kafka_influxdb_docker
 This directory contians a fully dockerized example with kafka, InfluxDB, Telegraf to produce a scalable digital twin.
 This aims to illustrate how you could monitor several CSTRs and scale out, assuming each CSTR wrote to a different partition.
-This is a WIP.